SAS-Systems/Unveiled-Documentation/SRS/UC2_Configure_settings.md

 ### 1.1 Brief Description
 The user is able to configure the information how to access the streaming server.
 Additionally the user has the ability to change general picture and video quality settings.

-This use case was estimated with 70 FPs.
-See the below screenshot for details:
-![][fp calculation]

 ### 1.2 Screenshot Mockup
 ![][screenshot1]
 ![][screenshot2]